TorjeAmundsen/AutoSplit-AutoMask/README.md

 Click **Edit** next to the preset dropdown to open the preset editor, where you can create new presets, modify existing ones, and manage splits.
 See [PRESETS.md](PRESETS.md) for full documentation on the preset editor.

+## Savestates

+A preset can bundle savestate files alongside its splits, letting you jump straight to the frame where each split image triggers in order to take base image screenshots easily.
+Each split can reference a single savestate file of any type (`.gzs`, `.savestate`, `.sav`, etc.) - the format isn't validated, so whatever your game/platform supports will work.

+When a preset with savestates is selected, the status bar shows **Savestates available** and enables the **Copy savestates** button.
+Clicking it copies all savestate files in the current preset to the clipboard, renamed with the pattern `{index}_{split name}.{ext}` so you can paste them into your desired folder - such as your SD card - in split order.
+Savestate files are linked per-split in the preset editor - see [PRESETS.md](PRESETS.md#savestate) for details.

+Each split with a savestate can also have free-form **savestate instructions** attached.
+If any split in the current preset has instructions, the **Instructions** button next to **Copy savestates** becomes enabled and opens a window listing every split's instructions in order.

 ## Building from Source

 Requires .NET 10 SDK.
 Release builds use Native AOT compilation.